CREATE SEQUENCE seqname [ INCREMENT increment ] [ MINVALUE minvalue ] [ MAXVALUE maxvalue ] [ START start ] [ CACHE cache ] [ CYCLE ]

-SELECT * FROM sequence_name;to get the parameters of a sequence.
-Aside from fetching the original parameters, you can use
+SELECT * FROM seqname;to get the parameters of a sequence.
+As an alternative to fetching the parameters from the original definition as above, you can use

-SELECT last_value FROM sequence_name;to obtain the last value allocated by any backend. parameters, you can use
+SELECT last_value FROM seqname;to obtain the last value allocated by any backend.

 Low-level locking is used to enable multiple simultaneous calls to a generator.

 Unexpected results may be obtained if a cache setting greater than one is used for a sequence object that will be used concurrently by multiple backends.
 Each backend will allocate and cache successive sequence values during one access to the sequence object and increase the sequence object's last_value accordingly.
 Then, the next cache-1 uses of nextval within that backend simply return the preallocated values without touching the shared object.
 So, numbers allocated but not used in the current session will be lost.
 Furthermore, although multiple backends are guaranteed to allocate distinct sequence values, the values may be generated out of sequence when all the backends are considered.
 (For example, with a cache setting of 10, backend A might reserve values 1..10 and return nextval=1, then backend B might reserve values 11..20 and return nextval=11 before backend A has generated nextval=2.)
 Thus, with a cache setting of one it is safe to assume that nextval values are generated sequentially; with a cache setting greater than one you should only assume that the nextval values are all distinct, not that they are generated purely sequentially.
 Also, last_value will reflect the latest value reserved by any backend, whether or not it has yet been returned by nextval.